About Us

 What we offer

-Lizzy set up Tellus Mater with the belief that learning nature through various means should be accessible to all, and we have created various options that are available to both private clients, groups and individuals.
-Our own foraging walks are based in Northamptonshire and surrounding counties including Oxfordshire, Buckinghamshire, Leicestershire, Rutland, Lincolnshire, Cambridgeshire, Warwickshire and Bedfordshire.
+Lizzy set up Tellus Mater with the belief that learning nature through various means should be accessible to all, and we have created various options that are available to both private clients, businesses, groups and individuals.
+Our own foraging walks are largely based in Northamptonshire and its surrounding counties including Oxfordshire, Buckinghamshire, Leicestershire, Rutland, Lincolnshire, Cambridgeshire, Warwickshire and Bedfordshire.

-We also work in partnership with venues, restaurants and chefs, public houses, estates and both charity and community groups across the whole of the UK to offer bespoke packages and events.
+We also work in partnership with councils, venues, restaurants and chefs, public houses, estates and both charity and community groups across the whole of the UK to offer bespoke packages and events.

 Meet Lizzy